ammar-tanwar/bloglearnbay/posts/model-vs-algorithm-in-ml.md

 tableData:
   [
  Model vs Algorithm in ML Introduction,
-What is an algorithm in Machine learning?,
+What is an algorithm in Machine Learning?,
-What is the Model in Machine learning?,
+What is the Model in Machine Learning?,
-How the model and algorithms work together in machine learning?, Conclusion,
+How the model and algorithms work together in Machine Learning?, Conclusion,
   ]
 ---